Matt Lucas

-Matthew Richard Lucas (born 5 March 1974) is an English actor, comedian, writer, and television presenter.
-He is best known for his work with David Walliams on the BBC sketch comedy series Little Britain (2003–2006, 2020) and Come Fly with Me (2010–2011).
+Matthew Richard Lucas (born 5 March 1974) is an English actor, comedian, writer and television host.
+He is best known for his work with David Walliams on the BBC sketch comedy series Little Britain (2003–2006) and Come Fly with Me (2010–2011).

 Lucas first came to prominence on the comedy panel show Shooting Stars, in which he portrayed scorekeeper George Dawes from 1995 to 2009.
-From 2015 to 2017, Lucas portrayed the role of Nardole in the BBC series Doctor Who.
-He has also appeared in films, including Astro Boy (2009), Alice in Wonderland (2010), Bridesmaids (2011), Gnomeo & Juliet (2011), Small Apartments (2012), and Paddington (2014).
-Lucas presented The Great British Bake Off, alongside Noel Fielding from 2020 to 2023.
+From 2015 to 2017, he portrayed the role of Nardole in the BBC series Doctor Who.
+He has also appeared in films, including Astro Boy (2009), Alice in Wonderland (2010), Bridesmaids, Gnomeo & Juliet (both 2011), Small Apartments (2012), Paddington (2014), Wonka (2023) and Gladiator II (2024).
+Lucas presented the baking competition show The Great British Bake Off, alongside Noel Fielding from 2020 to 2023.

 Early life

-Matthew Richard Lucas was born on 5 March 1974 in the Paddington area of London, the son of Diana (née Williams; born 1945) and chauffeuring business owner John Stanley Lucas (1944–1996).
+Matthew Richard Lucas was born on 5 March 1974 in the Paddington area of central London, the son of Diana (née Williams; born 1945) and chauffeuring business owner John Stanley Lucas (1944–1996).
 His family is Jewish; some of his mother's family fled Nazi Germany just before the Second World War.
-He was raised in a Reform Jewish although his parents came from Orthodox Jewish families.
-He has had alopecia since childhood, before he lost all of his hair at the age of 6 in 1980.
-When Lucas was 22, his father died of a heart attack at the age of 52.
+He was raised in a Reform Jewish household although his parents came from Orthodox Jewish families.
+He has had alopecia since childhood, having lost all his hair after being struck by a car at the age of 6.
+When Lucas was 22, his father died of a heart attack.

 Lucas was educated at Aylward Primary School and Haberdashers' Boys' School in Borehamwood, Hertfordshire.
 He studied drama at the University of Bristol between 1992 and 1995, although he did not complete his degree.
 He also spent time with the National Youth Theatre, where he met his future collaborator David Walliams.

 Career

 Early work

 Lucas's association with Vic Reeves and Bob Mortimer began in 1992.
 He appeared in The Smell of Reeves and Mortimer in 1995, and went on to star with them in Shooting Stars.
 He quickly rose to fame as George Dawes, a giant baby (often dressed in an adult-sized romper suit) who would deliver a string of meaningless gags and insults before delivering the teams' scores, while sitting at and playing a drum kit.
 He also appeared on occasion as Marjorie Dawes, George's mother, who also appears in Little Britain.

 He again appeared with Reeves & Mortimer in the BBC TV series Randall & Hopkirk (Deceased) and Catterick, in a variety of roles.
 In 1999, Lucas paired with David Walliams, with whom he had already worked in Mash and Peas and Sir Bernard's Stately Homes, to create Rock Profile, a comedy show spoofing famous musical personalities.
-It is notable for being one of their first comedic collaborations.
+It was one of their first collaborations.